A Green Minds Living Lab sensor on a pole in Plymouth's Central Park

 Living Lab co-design and engagement activities

-Working over a period of two years, with local schoolchildren, park visitors and stakeholders to deliver surveys and hands-on workshops in the park, the team have identified the challenges to be addressed.
-This has led to the development of a ‘nature data toolkit’ to test the Nature, People, Place nexus.
+Working over a period of two years with local schoolchildren, park visitors and stakeholders to deliver surveys and hands-on workshops in the park, the team have identified the challenges to be addressed.
+This has led to the development of a 'nature data probe toolkit' to test the Nature, People, Place nexus.

-City wide digital experiments
+City-wide digital experiments

 Data is an important tool to help us understand what is happening in our natural environment and the impact of human activity.
 Using digital technologies such as live sensors in the parks in Plymouth we can monitor wildlife activity, air quality, temperature, humidity and the number of visitors.

-The team have installed a series of low cost and low power sensors using a technology platform called LoRaWAN.
-LoRa is the abbreviation of "Long Range Wide Area" and is a low-power wireless network platform – it allows sensors to send and receive data without power or an internet connection; enabling the sensors to be placed in remote locations.
+The team have installed a series of low-cost and low-power sensors using a technology platform called Long Range Wide Area Network (LoRaWAN).
+This low-power wireless network platform allows sensors to send and receive data without power or an internet connection, enabling the sensors to be placed in remote locations.

 The EU Urban Innovation Actions Green Minds project

-Plymouth is a waterfront city with more than 30% greenspace.
-Increased pressure on local government budgets has reduced the amount of funding and investment into greenspace, which has led to a decline in green space quality.
-Currently, 50% of Plymouth’s greenspaces do not meet quality thresholds.
-In addition, Plymouth’s green/blue infrastructure is owned and managed by multiple organisations that have traditionally not worked in partnership.
+Plymouth is a waterfront city with more than 30% green space.
+Increased pressure on local government budgets has reduced the amount of funding and investment into green space, which has led to a decline in green space quality.
+Currently, 50% of Plymouth's green spaces do not meet quality thresholds.
+In addition, Plymouth's green/blue infrastructure is owned and managed by multiple organisations that have traditionally not worked in partnership.

-As part of the city’s growth there is a need to plan high quality green and blue infrastructure for Plymouth communities that maximise the benefits for health and wellbeing, social value, biodiversity, the local economy, and climate resilience.
+As part of the city's growth, there is a need to plan high-quality green and blue infrastructure for Plymouth communities that maximise the benefits for health and well-being, social value, biodiversity, the local economy, and climate resilience.

-National and international research shows that these challenges are common to other geographical areas and the learning from Green Minds aims to provide solutions, tools and techniques that can be used more widely beyond Plymouth.
+National and international research shows that these challenges are common to other geographical areas, and the learning from Green Minds aims to provide solutions, tools and techniques that can be used more widely beyond Plymouth.

 APSE award for Green Minds digital innovation